trevthedev777/AfrikanBeasts/README.md

 The site passes W3C Validator testing on [W3C Validator](https://validator.w3.org/)

-All pages passed with the index.html showing warnings of no headers of h2 - h6 found, otherwise no errors
+All pages passed with no errors

 ## CSS